katari16/pace-sim2real_test2/docs/tutorial.md

-# Tutorial: Creating a Custom PACE Environment and Identifying Dynamics Parameters
+# Tutorial: Creating a Custom PACE Environment and Identifying Parameters

 ## Overview